-Fig. 2.
+Figure 2.
 Miniaturized embedded version of the developed 8-channel electroencephalograph, used in the experiments.

-III.
-PREPROCESSING
+3. PREPROCESSING

+Once the EEG signals are captured, they have to be preprocessed.
 Preprocessing is performed in a PC notebook in basically four steps: noise filtering, spatial filtering, feature extraction and subject-artifact detection.

-A. Electrical noise
+3.1 Electrical noise